Christian van Gorder, Ph.D.

 Baylor Univeristy, Waco Texas-Departmental Research Grant, Research: "The Role of Religion in the Bosnian-Serbian War," Srebernica, Bosnia, 2011.

-Baylor University, Waco Texas- Sponsored Lectures "Muslim and Christian Relations in Nigeria," West Aftrica Theological Seminary, Lagos and Nogerian Theological Seminary, Ogoomisho, Nigeria, 2010.
+Baylor University, Waco Texas- Sponsored Lectures "Muslim and Christian Relations in Nigeria," West Africa Theological Seminary, Lagos and Nigerian Theological Seminary, Ogoomisho, Nigeria, 2010.

 Baylor University, Waco Texas- Departmental Research Grant, Research: "Embracing Atrocity: Memory and Memorial," Yerevan, Aramenia and Dakar, Senegal, 2009.

 Baylor University, Waco Texas- University Research Grant, Research: "The History of Nestorian Christianity in Persia."
 Mashad and Nishapur, Iran, 4/2008.